Frequently asked questions.

 I enjoy working with individuals who are curious, motivated to change and no longer wish to suffer their symptom.

-People come to psychotherapy with a wide range of struggles, life experiences, and questions, which is where psychoanalytic psychotherapy can be especially valuable.
+Many people seek psychoanalytic psychotherapy in Dundalk, and come with a wide range of struggles, life experiences, and questions, which is where psychoanalytic psychotherapy can be especially valuable.
 It allows for a response that’s specific to each individual.
 Many people enter therapy with a deep curiosity about themselves, seeking personal growth, and are motivated to create lasting change.
 Whether you have a specific question about your life or are navigating broader emotional difficulties, psychotherapy can help.
-It’s a space to work through various struggles and to engage with what is singular in your experience — allowing something new to emerge in how you relate to yourself, your desires, and the world.
+It’s a space to work through various struggles and to engage with what is singular in your experience allowing something new to take shape in how you relate to yourself, your desires, and the world.

 When are sessions available?

-Day and evening appointments are available.
+Day and evening appointments are available in Dundalk, with limited online sessions for people seeking therapy across Dublin & Ireland.
 It is important to find a time that is a good fit and when we find this time, we can schedule it as your regular time.
 This allows you to easily plan for your weekly appointment.
 Evening appointments tend to fill up quickly, so call to see if it is possible to accommodate your preferred time.

 How much does sessions cost?